 The breeding was discovered by a German birding group during an organised trip guided by Mohamed Lamine Samlali and other guides.
-Two members of the group, Ole Krome and Daniel König, found the birds during an evening exploration of the site.
-On the next morning (the 18th), the whole group revisited the site to take the pictures.
-The Golden Nightjar was not disturbed and remained seated on its juveniles.
+Two members of the group, Ole Krome and Daniel König, found the birds during an evening of 17 March 2019.
+Next morning, the whole group revisited the site to take the pictures.
+The Golden Nightjar was not disturbed and remained seated on its juveniles according to the observers.

 Two days later, M. L. Samlali with a group of birders returned to the site at mid-day and took some close-up photos.
 Now, we hope that pressure from birders and disturbance won’t put this small breeding population in peril.
 Bird responsibly!
 (Borrowed, as you can tell, from a well-known advertisements).